hhyy0401/NAS_logit_ensemble/README.md

   - *random_logits.pt* consist of logits of randomly selected 30 images.
 - *labels.pt* is true labels of NAS-Bench-201 datasets.
 - *permutation.npy* contains 50 cases of permutations of NAS-Bench-201 datasets.
-- *nas201_sample.pt* contains non-isomorphic 6466 architectures of NAS-Bench-201.
+- *nas201_sample.pt* contains non-isomorphic 6466 architectures with their information of NAS-Bench-201.